RadXGH/cursorFaceTracking/README.md

 ```
 cv2.VideoCapture(0)
 ```
-- The above code might need to be modified for using different sources of webcams (i.e. having multiple webcams connected or using obs virtual webcam plugin (won't work with the vanilla virtual webcam)).
+- The above code might need to be modified for using different sources of webcams (change the 0 to 1, 2, or etc) (i.e. having multiple webcams connected or using obs virtual webcam plugin (won't work with the vanilla virtual webcam)).
 ```
 camSizeX = 960
 camSizeY = 540